jaredx64/manta-engine/README.md

 The generated shader code (hlsl/glsl/metal) is written to `projects\<project>\output\generated\shaders\`, along with the associated graphics system C++ boilerplate in `projects\<project>\output\generated\gfx.generated.hpp`.

 In an editor, basic syntax highlighting and IntelliSense is possible by optionally including `#include <shader_api.hpp>` in the shader file.
-That header is compatible with a typical C++ language server and provides a reference to the features/keywords of the shader language.
+That header is compatible with a C++ language server and provides a reference to the features/keywords of the shader language.

+The language is not complete, but the intention is to fully support raster (vertex + fragment), compute, and raytracing pipelines.

 **Example `.shader` code (Simple Phong):**
 ```c++